 COERLL This site has open educational resources for many languages, including many less commonly taught languages and great audio clips.
 They often host PD events.

-International Center for Language Studies – Opportunities include advanced conversations classes for language teachers, a language teacher book club and ed tech workshops.
+International Center for Language Studies Opportunities include advanced conversation classes for language teachers, a language teacher book club and ed tech workshops.

 Professional Development for Spanish Teachers

-Didactas Conferencia ELE There are shorter virtual trainings in Spanish and English for language teachers and in the past there has been a conference.
+Didactas Conferencia ELE There are shorter virtual trainings in Spanish and English for language teachers.
+You can attend individual events or purchase a membership, plus in the past, there has been a conference.

 Conference on Spanish in the United States and Spanish in Contact with Other Languages Aimed at those at the university level or researchers.
 At Southern Methodist University (SMU) in Dallas, TX from April 6-8, 2023.